fredkronusa/google-api-test/README.md

 - **Location Search**: Search for specific locations using the search bar.
 - **Directions**: Get step-by-step directions between two points.
 - **Geolocation**: Find your current location on the map.

+## Motivation
+Offer neighbours a airport transfer service such as uber premium without the premium price

+## Further Features
+Calulator to estimate hourly profit taking into consideration ditance, traffic, time spend, petrol costs, tolls. (definately not a profitable business specially if you V8 does 18L/Kilometer)

 ## Installation